shelbierich/mitchell_photography/README.md

 ## Description
 ```
-I created this website as a place to receive information on ways that people can help give back to those in our community who have fallen upon hard times.
+I have created this website to show the amazing photography work of a friend.

 ```